Interplay between the muon $g-2$ anomaly and the PTA nHZ gravitational waves from domain walls in next-to minimal

-The peak amplitude of the GW backgrounds at the present time versus the corresponding peak frequency are shown in the left panel of~fig.\ref{fig1}.
-The corresponding GW spectra (with the NANOGrav observation data denoted by the red contour) are shown in the right panel of~fig.\ref{fig1}.
-We can see that the GW spectrum for many the survived parameter points can have overlap with the reconstructed posterior distributions for the NANOGrav observations of $nHz$ GWs so as that the DWs explanation from $Z_3$-NMSSM is viable.
+The peak amplitudes of the GW backgrounds at the present time versus the corresponding peak frequencies are shown in the left panel of~Fig.\ref{fig1}.
+The corresponding GW spectra (with the NANOGrav observation data denoted by the red contour) are shown in the right panel of~Fig.\ref{fig1}.
+We can see that the GW spectrum for many of the survived parameter points can have overlap with the reconstructed posterior distributions for the NANOGrav observations of $nHz$ GWs so as that the DW explanation from $Z_3$-NMSSM is viable.

-We show in the left panel of fig.\ref{fig2} our numerical results on the tensions of the DWs versus their collapse time.
-The parameter points, whose GWs spectra can overlap with the NANOGrav signal region, are marked with blue color.
+We show in the left panel of Fig.\ref{fig2} our numerical results on the tensions of the DWs versus their collapse time.
+The parameter points, whose GWs spectra can overlap with the NANOGrav signal region, are marked with the color blue.
 From the distributions of the blue points, we can see that the PTA data can impose stringent constraints for the muon $g-2$ favored parameter space.
 As discussed in the previous section, the lower bounds from $\sigma$ (hence giving lower bounds for $m_{soft}$) can exclude some regions that can explain the muon $g-2$ with smaller $m_{soft}$.
-From the right panel of fig.\ref{fig2}, we can see that the range of $\chi m_{3/2}$ that can account for the NANOGrav $nHZ$ GW background data should lie within within $10^{-15}{\rm eV}\sim 10^{-13} {\rm eV}$.
-As anticipated, there are approximately linear dependence between $\chi m_{3/2}$ and $f_{peak}$.
+From the right panel of Fig.\ref{fig2}, we can see that the range of $\chi m_{3/2}$ that can account for the NANOGrav $nHZ$ GW background data should lie within $10^{-15}{\rm eV}\sim 10^{-13} {\rm eV}$.
+As anticipated, there is approximate linear dependence between $\chi m_{3/2}$ and $f_{peak}$.